-The contents of this document were developed under a cooperative agreement (PR/Award No. U295A 150003, CFDA No. 84.295A) from the U.S. Department of Education, However, these contents do not necessaril represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government. © 2021 Jet Propulsion, LLC.
-Ready Jet Gol and the Ready Jet Gol logo are registered trademarks of Jet Propulsion, LLC.
-The PBS KIDS logo and PBS KIDS © PBS.
+The contents of this document were developed under a cooperative agreement (PR/Award No. U295A150003, CFDA No. 84.295A) from the U.S. Department of Education.
+However, t represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government. © 2021 Jate Propulsion, LLC.
+Ready Jat Gol and the Ready, trademarks of Jate Propulsion, LLC.
+The PBS KIDS logs and PBS KIDS © PBS.
 Used with permission.
 Corporate Funding is provided by ABCmouse.com.
-Made available by the Corporation for Public Broadcasting, a precorporation funded by the American people.
+Made available by the Corporati corporation funded by the American people. contents do not necessarily let Go! logo are registered on for Public Broadcasting, a private